BrillantSwitch/BrillantSwitch/README.md

 guiding that segment back to learning.
 An application that would taylor their needs using algorithms to guide them through their favorite stores.
 No more getting loss in the aisles.
 Whats your reason?
-I had forgotten my reason , Untill that day on a parking lot ... picked up my phone ,  then I saw Google app on my phone .Yes algorithms utilized everyday.
+I had forgotten my reason , Untill that day on a parking lot ... picked up my phone , saw Google app on my phone .Yes algorithms utilized everyday.
 As they guided me safely to my tutoring class.
 Thank You Google , Microsoft and DevOPs.
 I am still in the learning phase.